blink1073/oct2py/docs/source/conversions.rst

 Shows the round-trip data types, originating in Python.
 Lists and sets will be converted to a numeric array if possible, falling back on cells.
 If an Octave cell consisting of numbers is desired, use a tuple.
+Struct, StructArray, and StructElement are Oct2Py convenience classes.

 =============   ===============   ===============
 Python          Octave            Python